 I’m an historian of art and architecture with expertise in the Middle East and North African (MENA), or alternatively, medieval Islamic (or Islamicate) societies and civilization.
 This field developed out of, and continues to be an active agent in, colonial systems, with all the difficult and problematic issues that entails.

-Currently I’m Senior Lecturer in Islamic Art at the University of Edinburgh and Research Affiliate, Edinburgh Futures Institute.
+I’m the founding leader of the Digital Lab for Islamic Visual Culture & Collections, and currently Senior Lecturer in Islamic Art at the University of Edinburgh.
 Before arriving in Edinburgh in 2018 I was Associate Professor of Art History with tenure at the University of North Carolina at Chapel Hill, where I taught Islamic art history since 2006.
 Before that I held visiting lectureships at Boston Architectural College, Dartmouth College, and Brandeis University.

-I haven’t always focused on the visual culture of Islamic societies – before starting the PhD I was interested in preserving America’s historic buildings and urban fabric.
-I completed my MA in Architectural History and Historic Preservation at the University of Virginia in 1998, where I had the chance to work on architectural conservation and restoration projects at Thomas Jefferson’s Monticello.
+Before starting the PhD I was interested in preserving America’s historic buildings and urban fabric.
+I completed my MA in Architectural History and Historic Preservation at the University of Virginia, where I enjoyed working with the architectural conservators on restoration projects at Thomas Jefferson’s Monticello.

 When I’m not working I most enjoy listening to and making music, exploring the gorgeous landscapes of Scotland, and traveling with family and friends.